AngleProtocol/angle-docs/borrowing-module/vaults/README.md

 ## Main features

-### Borrowing agTokens
+### Borrowing stablecoins

 The main feature of vaults is the ability to **borrow** Angle stablecoins.
 A vault is opened when users deposit tokens as [**collateral**](../glossary.md) into a `VaultManager` contract.
-When doing so, they can choose to borrow a certain amount of agTokens against their collateral.
-The agTokens borrowed are minted and deposited into their wallets, for them to use however they want.
+When doing so, they can choose to borrow a certain amount of stablecoins against their collateral.
+The stablecoins borrowed are minted and deposited into their wallets, for them to use however they want.
 For instance, one may want to borrow stablecoins to profit from stablecoins yield, while keeping exposure to their collateral.

 Users with borrowed stablecoins should monitor their vaults' [health factor](../glossary.md).
 This metric keeps track of the "health" of the vault: it compares the collateral ratio of the vault with the minimum accepted.
-If the value of the collateral with respect to the agTokens borrowed decreases so much that the health factor goes below 1, then the vault can get [**liquidated**](liquidations.md).
+If the value of the collateral with respect to the stablecoins borrowed decreases so much that the health factor goes below 1, then the vault can get [**liquidated**](liquidations.md).

 ![Angle Vaults](../../.gitbook/assets/Angle-Vaults.jpg)

 ### Leveraging collateral exposure

-Users can also take advantage of Angle Borrowing module capital-efficiency features to borrow agTokens to **leverage their collateral exposure** in one transaction.
+Users can also take advantage of Angle Borrowing module capital-efficiency features to borrow stablecoins to **leverage their collateral exposure** in one transaction.

 When users deposit collateral to open a vault, they can choose the Leverage feature and input the amount of additional exposure they want to the collateral token, up to a certain threshold.
-What the protocol does is that it mints the necessary quantity of agTokens, swaps it against the desired collateral, and deposits it back into the vault.
+What the protocol does is that it mints the necessary quantity of stablecoins, swaps it against the desired collateral, and deposits it back into the vault.

 ![Angle Leverage exposure](../../.gitbook/assets/Leverage-example.jpg)

 ### Leveraged yield & Self-repaying loans

 Governance can vote to accept any collateral that can easily be liquidated on any chain for this module.
-As such, any yield-bearing asset can technically be used to borrow agTokens.
+As such, any yield-bearing asset can technically be used to borrow stablecoins.
 It means that users can take out loans with an interest rate cost smaller than what they are earning from their yield-bearing collateral asset.

 The Borrowing module is built such that there is no opportunity cost to deposit yield-bearing assets into it.
 Any external rewards earned by collateral assets (like staked Curve LP tokens earning CRV) can be claimed from Angle UI.
 Users earn the same rewards, or more, than what they'd be earning if they hadn't put their asset in Angle.